ahwhy/myCfgLib/kubernetes/client-go/06-client-go源码分析之Reflector.md

 	// call chains to NewReflector, so they'd be low entropy names for reflectors var internalPackages = []string{"client-go/tools/cache/"}

-	// ResourceVersionUpdater is an interface that allows store implementation to
-	// track the current resource version of the reflector.
-This is especially
-	// important if storage bookmarks are enabled. type ResourceVersionUpdater interface {
-		// UpdateResourceVersion is called each time current resource version of the reflector
-		// is updated.
-		UpdateResourceVersion(resourceVersion string)
-	}

 	// The WatchErrorHandler is called whenever ListAndWatch drops the
 	// connection with an error.
 After calling this handler, the informer
 	// will backoff and retry.